 This post is dedicated to some of my greatest loves.
 These ladies…

-These are the ladies who taught Sunday School, confirmed the value my mother told me I had, hosted almost every potluck I’ve ever been to and who dressed up like rednecks for my bridal shower a few, four, five or twenty years ago.
+These are the ladies who taught Sunday School, confirmed the value my mother told me I had, hosted almost every potluck I’ve ever been to and who dressed up like rednecks for a party for me a few, four, five or twenty years ago.

 So in honor of every real cheese known to man.
-I present thee with my Wisconsin Soup.
+I present thee with my Cheesy Bratwurst & Beer Soup.

 - 4 cups water

 - 10 Johnsonville Bratwurst (or 2 packages of original, beer or cheddar brats)